Fios-Quest/YouTube-Scripts/src/space/newtype.md

    |
 ```

+### newtype 4

 Our second issue is that we can still produce invalid values such as `Month(13)`.

 We can fix this by restricting the instantiation of our types to a constructor, and validating the input.

+### newtype 5

 The question becomes, what should we do when someone attempts to use invalid data, I would argue we should return a Result with a relevant error.

 Let's focus on `Month`.

+### newtype 6

-First we need to make the interior of the struct private which means moving it into a separate module
+First we need to make sure the interior of the struct can only be instatiated or edited by things we control.

-Then we'll add an Error type (ideally we'd go through the steps to impl Error, but I hope you'll forgive me if I skip that for this example).
+In our case, this means moving it into a separate module

 Now we can validate the month when it's constructed, returning the error if necessary.

 ```rust
 mod month {
     pub struct Month(u64);